PluvioXO/pytorch-graph/PYPI_UPLOAD_INSTRUCTIONS.md

-# PyPI Upload Instructions for torch-vis
+# PyPI Upload Instructions for pytorch-graph

 ## Package Status: Ready for PyPI Upload

-The `torch-vis` package has been successfully prepared for PyPI publication with all necessary files and configurations.
+The `pytorch-graph` package has been successfully prepared for PyPI publication with all necessary files and configurations.

 ## Package Details

-- **Name**: `torch-vis`
+- **Name**: `pytorch-graph`
 - **Version**: `0.2.0`
 - **Description**: Enhanced PyTorch neural network architecture visualization with flowchart diagrams
 - **License**: MIT